Buzz Cuts To Soft Locs: 8 Black Women On Their Breakup Hair Transformations

 Lydia, 27, London: "Dyeing my hair made me feel daring."

-Lydia’s breakup had forced her to confront something bigger: how little she had been willing to settle for.
-“I realized I was waiting to be chosen instead of choosing myself,” she says.
-That clarity sparked a chain of events.
-She quit her job, applied for a teaching role abroad, and moved to Thailand—all within weeks.
-“That hairstyle became symbolic of a whole new chapter.”

 “I just didn’t want to look at how I was feeling,” says Lydia, reflecting on the moment she walked out of the short but emotionally significant relationship.
-Instead of spiraling, she booked an appointment and chose something she’d never done before, long, burgundy soft locs.
+Instead of spiralling, she booked an appointment and chose something she’d never done before: long, burgundy soft locs.

 AdvertisementADVERTISEMENT